DamonOehlman/squirrel/README.md

 ## Exmaple Usage

-If you are using `optionalDependencies` in your application try "squirreling" them rather than requiring them.  (__NOTE:__ Squirreling is an asynchronous operation):
+If you are using `optionalDependencies` in your application, you might consider using `pluginDependencies` instead and then "squirreling" them rather than requiring them.  (__NOTE:__ Squirreling is an asynchronous operation):

 ```js
 var squirrel = require('squirrel');